mantidproject/mantid/docs/source/algorithms/PDCalibration-v1.rst

 The resulting calibration table can be saved with :ref:`algm-SaveDiffCal`, loaded with :ref:`algm-LoadDiffCal` and applied to a workspace with :ref:`algm-ConvertUnits`.
+The calibration can also be used with :ref:`algm-ApplyDiffCal` which uses the calibration table and updates the diffractometer constants in the ``UnitParams`` map of the workspace that is then used in :ref:`algm-ConvertUnits`.
 There are also three workspaces placed in the ``DiagnosticWorkspace`` group.
 They are:

 * evaluated fit functions (``_fitted``) which is the ``OutputPeakParametersWorkspace`` from :ref:`FitPeaks <algm-FitPeaks>`